charlenegipulan/the-pet-project/README.md

-#THE PET PROJECT
+# THE PET PROJECT
+A pet adoption/locator type application.
-##Created with love by Char and Rae
+## Created with love by Char and Rae